 If you have eggs in the house, there’s meal potential right there.
-I use this simple egg custard as a base for a variety of combinations.
-It’s also a cost effective and simple way to use up whatever vegetables you have lurking at the back of your fridge.
-Here are a two alternatives that could also help you up your five-a-day count.
+I use this simple egg custard as a base for any number of additions.
+It’s also a inexpensive and simple way to use up whatever vegetables you have in the fridge.
+Here are a two options that go towards your five-a-day count.

 – Roasted red peppers, mushrooms, aubergines, sun-dried tomatoes and taleggio cheese